 All students and parents attending Saturday Art School must follow the policies as listed in the Center K-12 Family Handbook.
 Read the program policies prior to the beginning of classes.

 Saturday Art School, South Hall 203

 Brooklyn, NY 11205

 Learn more about how Pratt Institute provides access and accessibility both on campus and online.

-"All of our children have attended classes at Pratt from elementary school through high school.
+“All of our children have attended classes at pratt from elementary school through high school.
 Our two older daughters are currently pursuing studio art majors in college.
-The open-ended nature of assignments and class work at Pratt enabled them to explore their interests and ideas over a more extended time frame then was possible in the art classes offered in their elementary and secondary schools." —N. Melissas, Saturday Art School parent
+The open-ended nature of assignments and class work at pratt enabled them to explore their interests and ideas over a more extended time frame than was possible in the art classes offered in their elementary and secondary schools”N. MELISSAS, SATURDAY ART SCHOOL PARENT

 Pratt’s K–12 programs are generously supported by the Con Edison Company of New York, Inc., Cornelia T. Bailey Foundation, Sara Little Turnbull Foundation, Walter K. Hoerning Endowment Fund, National Endowment for the Arts, New York State Council on the Arts, The Altman Foundation, The Hearst Foundations, The Pinkerton Foundation, The Selz Foundation, Turrell Fund, The Edward and Sally Van Lier Fund of the New York Community Trust, The Irma Holland Wolstein Endowed Scholarship Fund, individual donors, and Pratt Institute.